DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

     ## std.dev           386.2696368
     ## coef.var           34.3539912

+of interest:

-of interest: 1. for both groups the dock\_bike is the most used by far (69% & 79%) 2.
-Both group have the same most used starts/stops and least used starts/stops.
-3. There are minus times (in minutes) and the max time is 58720 minuts == 978 hours == 40 days - option 1 - get rid of all minus rides and outliers - option 2 - get rid of all minus riders but leave positive - option 3 - leave all but see how many of these exist 4. the mean (11.2/44.34) and median (12/22) are very different for (members/casual)
+1.  for both groups the dock_bike is the most used by far (69% & 79%)
+2. Both group have the same most used starts/stops and least used starts/stops
+3. There are minus times (in minutes) and the max time is 58720 minutes == 978 hours == 40 days
+    -   option 1 - get rid of all minus rides and outliers

+    -   option 2 - get rid of all minus riders but leave positive

+    -   option 3 - leave all but see how many of these exist
+4.  the mean (11.2/44.34) and median (12/22) are very different for (members/casual)

-We are looking how much each group wrote
+**Next we are looking how much each group rode**

 ``` r
 #first organize date by month